 Rugs should complement each other in style and design, but you can use quality patio furniture pieces that have a different shape than the interior furniture but boast the same color.
 Make sure that the lighting is complimentary as well, but include accent outdoor lighting for a more intimate ambiance at night.
 It’s these small details that will make all the difference and create a more luxurious look and feel.

 Understand that you can bring luxury to life by building a more conscious living space with the right materials, accents, and natural elements.
 A big part of modern luxury is having a deeper connection to nature, which we are all lacking in this hectic modern world.
 Simply introducing potted plants in every room will immediately create that warm and comfortable feeling and make the space feel more serene and peaceful.

 You can also promote mindfulness by choosing neutral hues and tones, sticking to a minimalist mindset, and using vibrant accents.
 Splurge on your throws and linens to truly feel the luxury and introduce a focal point in every room to give it a more upscale look.
 The focal point can be something as simple as a single ornate vase, or it can be a grand focal wall in a unique color.

 Luxury will always be associated with a high price tag, but that doesn’t mean that your luxury is the same as everyone else’s.
 Use these design tips to create your own luxurious living environment imbued with lifelong peace and positivity.

 About the Author

-Lilly Miller is a freelance writer, who focuses on interior design, well-being and sustainable living.
-She loves to experiment on daring new home décor trends and write about it as a regular contributor to Smooth Decorator.
-Settled in Sydney for the time being, Lilly shares home with two loving dogs and a gecko named Rodney.
+Lilly Miller is a freelance writer, who focuses on interior design, well-being, and sustainable living.
+She loves to experiment with daring new home décor trends and write about it as a regular contributor to Smooth Decorator.
+Settled in Sydney for the time being, Lilly shares a home with two loving dogs and a gecko named Rodney.